pammacdotnet/TypstPaper/paper.typ

 ) <tab:modes>

 All this content is written in Unicode.
-Typst has embraced this computing standard a first-class citizen (as can be seen in @fig:mathunicode), making it much more modern and intuitive than traditional typesetting systems like LaTeX.
+Typst has embraced this computing standard a first-class citizen (as can be seen in @fig:mathunicode), making it much more modern and intuitive than traditional typesetting systems.

 #figure(
   code-grid("unicode math example.typ"),